caiocj1/caiocj1/README.md

 ### Hello!
 I'm Caio.

-21 y.o. and a MSc student in AI and Data Science @ École Polytechnique.
+22 y.o. and a MSc student in AI and Data Science @ École Polytechnique, France.

 Here you will find some of my projects and things I'm learning about!